NASCAR Mexico T4 Series

 The NASCAR Mexico T4 Series was a semi-professional four-cylinder racing series in Mexico.
 The series was superseded in 2011 by NASCAR Stock V6 Series with six-cylinders cars.

 The T4 Series featured the largest grid in Mexican motor sports, with more than 30 teams running full-time and a few others doing a limited schedule.
 It is also notorious for the diversity of its drivers.
 As the series allows drivers to debut at age 15, several young Mexican talents are choosing the T4 Series to start their NASCAR careers.
 On the other hand, there are several 40-something drivers who have been racing in the series since it began in 1994.

 The series ran a 10-race schedule from April to November.
 Races are shown live on AYM Sports, a Mexican sport-related satellite TV station available in Mexico, Central America, and the south of the United States.

 Origins (1994–2004)

 The series is the oldest of the current touring car racing series in Mexico.
 It started in 1994, being called Reto Neon (Neon Challenge).
 It used to be a low-cost racing series that featured modified Dodge Neon cars competing in one-hour timed events.
 Two drivers (usually an expert and a rookie) would share every car, each one driving one half of the race.

 The idea worked well for several years.
-Having a relatively inexpensive racecar and two drivers sharing the cost every race allowed to have a massive participation, with grids often exceeding 50 cars.
-It also proved to be a good learning ground for young drivers new to racing.
+By keeping the race relatively inexpensive and allowing two drivers to share the cost of each race, the format encouraged strong participation, with grids often exceeding 50 cars.
+It also proved to be an effective learning ground for young drivers new to racing.